 The ability to identify the need to be tested based on symptoms is relatively straight forward and requires neither advanced analytics nor machine learning to identify those who should be tested for the coronavirus – or so we thought.
 In actuality, as we are learning, a large number of people appear asymptomatic or show very mild symptoms, so may, in fact, carry the virus without it ever being detected.

 While we continue to work with thought leaders in the healthcare industry to close the gap of data required to proactively identify those who have contracted the illness, the data is not available.
-Despite this, identifying the risk profile individuals’ hospitalization, intubation, and potential death is in many ways easier to ascertain via analytic models, particularly as the data continues to evolve.
+Despite this, identifying the risk profile of individuals’ hospitalization, intubation, and potential death is in many ways easier to ascertain via analytic models, particularly as the data continues to evolve.
 Combining health profiles, comorbidities, initial symptoms, and population impacts can provide a very good understanding of those most at risk, and consequently those in the greatest need of social distancing and other mitigative measures.

 The Symptom and Conditional Risk Stratification model created by Lifemesh leverages symptom inputs, health profile data, census, and social determinants of health, in combination with geographic COVID-19 hospitalization and death statistics.
-The largest challenge to this endeavor, however, has been the timely availability to health-related statistics at the appropriate grain of data that tightly link to the geographic locations (i.e. Counties) and the comorbid conditions of the specific individuals impacted by the virus in terms of hospitalization and or death.
+The largest challenge to this endeavor, however, has been the timely availability of health-related statistics at the appropriate grain of data that tightly link to the geographic locations (i.e. Counties) and the comorbid conditions of the specific individuals impacted by the virus in terms of hospitalization and or death.

 Geographic and Demographic Risk Profile Stratification and Clustering